NinjaInShade/advent_of_code/day_2/day_2_README.md

 - 1-3 b: cdefg is invalid: neither position 1 nor position 3 contains b.
 - 2-9 c: ccccccccc is invalid: both position 2 and position 9 contain c.

-- Return how many passwords are valid according to the new interpretation of the policies.
+- Return how many passwords are valid according to the new interpretation of the policies!